 I have worked a few projects of varying importance and success.
 Most of those are listed below.
 A few more are available on GitHub.
-You can also view my resume to see more official experience.
-Note, however, that I am not currently looking for new opportunities.
+Note that I am not currently looking for new opportunities.

 foodmarks